Spring 2026

 • The Writings of Alexis de Tocqueville

 This French visitor became maybe the most influential and enduring thinker about the politics & culture of the United States.
-This reading group will sample his famous Democracy in America to learn and evaluate what he had to say about the U.S. -- and what seems relevant today.
+This reading group sampled his famous Democracy in America to learn and evaluate what he had to say about the U.S. -- and what seems relevant today.

 • Value Investing